kocakoca84/to-do-list-backend/README.md

 * Spent most of the time figuring out why does WebAPI turn controllers' input argument into nulls.
 Turned out that it handles primitive types differently, hence I've passed in a complex type (ToDoTask).
 Also, spent some time with problem with CORS.
 In the next iteration, I would set the return type to be a complex type (ToDoTask) and handle it in frontend.
 Also, I'd separate the frontend React code into components and put them in separate parts.
+Add validation to user input & check for nulls.
 Didn't use Typescript as never worked with it and thought I'd go with what I know.
+### EDIT:
+Frontend didn't seem to work in Mozilla Firefox, worked well in Chrome and Edge browsers.